What is a peer mentor?

 STEP 1: Apply

-Complete and submit the online Peer Mentor Application.
+Complete and submit the online Peer Mentor Application (watch for link to online form, fall 2019).

 Students interested in becoming Peer Mentors must have satisfactory academic standing, consistently achieving a minimum of 60% each session.